U.S. holiday sales may recover with help of deep discounts

 Apparel retailers are likely to suffer most because a large group of their customers - women ages 18 to 35 - are spending their money elsewhere during the holidays, said Kurt Jetta, chief executive of consumer analytics firm Tabs.

-Industry consultants said the millennial exodus would hurt teen retailers like Abercrombie & Fitch and brands like J Crew and Levis.
-With clothing traditionally taking the second-largest share of U.S. holiday sales behind general merchandise, department stores like JC Penney and Macy's , as well as discounters like Wal-Mart and Target , would not be unscathed.
+Industry consultants said the millennial exodus would hurt teen retailers like Abercrombie & Fitch (ANF.N) and brands like J Crew and Levis.
+With clothing traditionally taking the second-largest share of U.S. holiday sales behind general merchandise, department stores like JC Penney (JCP.N) and Macy’s (M.N), as well as discounters like Wal-Mart (WMT.N) and Target (TGT.N), would not be unscathed.

 "There is a great migration away from apparel," said Craig Johnson, president of Customer Growth Partners, a private equity firm focusing on consumer products and retailers.
 "The little growth they are clocking is being done over very discounted pricing so margins this year are going to be weak in most of the category."